bacalhau-project/bacalhau/docs/docs/getting-started/installation.md

 ## Step 3 - Checking the State of your Jobs
+After having deployed the job, we now can use the CLI for the interaction with the network.
+The jobs were sent to the public demo network, where it was processed and we can call the following functions.
+The `job_id` will differ for every submission.
 ### Step 3.1 - Job status:

 You can check the status of the job using `bacalhau list` command adding the `--id-filter` flag and specifying your job id.